kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 $ ipfs files cp /ipfs/<website-hash> /simple-website
 ```

 This will create a new folder at the root of the Mutable File System and copy the contents of the website to it.
-If you reload the **Files** section of the IPFS Web UI you’ll see the folder, see its contents and hashes.
+If you reload the **Files** section of the IPFS Web UI, you’ll see the folder, see its contents, and hashes.
 You would use MFS for projects you plan to keep track of and have them stay around longer.

-You can use a row of UNIX-like commands to create a folder, write files, copy and move files on MFS.
-You can find all commands starting with `ipfs files` in the [Command-line reference](ipns://docs.ipfs.io/reference/cli/).
+You can use a row of UNIX-like commands to create a folder, write files, and copy and move files on MFS.
+Furthermore, you can find all commands starting with `ipfs files` in the [Command-line reference](ipns://docs.ipfs.io/reference/cli/).
 This command would create a new file inside a folder:

 ```bash
 echo "Hello, World" | ipfs files write --create --parents /my-new-folder/hello-world.txt